heptarch/heptarch.github.io/drafts/demon.md

 structure radiate into the void.
 It is bleeding to death.

 Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide.
+The web quivers as the spider moves, and the fly at each vertex strafes fluidly out of reach.
-Slowly, with ritual symmetry, they converge on the dying spider, folding up space as they go.
+Slowly, with ritual symmetry, they pull the web closed, folding up space as they go.

 <p align="center">